-For smaller diameter branches, the Opinel, with a 5" blade, (recommended for 3.15" diameter logs) performed amazingly well on a 2½" diameter log with a cut time of only 20 seconds.
+For smaller diameter branches, the Opinel's 5" blade (recommended for 3.15" diameter logs) performed amazingly well on a 2½" diameter log with a cut time of only 20 seconds.
 It also seemed to cut pretty darn well on a 5" diameter log.
 The Opinel also comes in a 7" blade for 4" diameter logs.

 For medium diameter logs, the Corona easily won the race.
 The best part?
 Even though the 7" Corona blade was designed to cut limbs to 3" in diameter, we actually tested it on a 4½" diameter log, and it still outperformed every single other saw, with a blistering time of 24 seconds.
 The Corona comes in 7", 8", and 10" blade lengths.

 There are many activities you might want a folding saw for.
 Cutting firewood, pruning trees and bushes in your yard, backpacking, hunting, kayaking, rafting, canoeing, car camping, four-wheeling, trail work, etc. No doubt, they're very handy.
 Depending on what you'll be using one for and what method of travel you'll be embarking on, a saw's weight, size, and carrying method will be important during your purchasing process.
 Since all of the saws we tested scored pretty high in this category, we will describe some various benefits for different-sized models to assist you in picking the right tool for your adventure.

 Ounce counters and ultra-lightweight experts will be happy to hear that the lightest saw in our test was the Opinel at a lean 4 oz.
 It is also very compact.
 If weight is critical, and the limbs you're planning on cutting are on the smaller side (recommended to 3.15" to be exact), this saw might be the perfect fit for you.
 It even has a small round hole to thread a lanyard (not included) through if you want to attach it to your pack or yourself.